Upload digital objects¶

 - Click on the “More” button in the button block; from the menu that appears, select “Edit digital object”.
 You will be redirected to the digital object’s edit page.

 - Scroll to the bottom of the page and click “Delete”.
 You will be prompted to confirm that you wish to “Delete” the digital object; click “Delete” once again.
-You will be redirected to the archival description’s view page.
+You will be redirected to the archival institution’s view page.

 Digital object storage¶